jacquesler/BrightTalk/README.md

 ## Installation and Running instructions in command promt

 * Clone repository
-* Run sbt in project direcotry (where build.sbt located)
+* Run sbt compile in project direcotry (where build.sbt located) to make sure everything is working
+* Run just sbt to open sbt console
 * Make sure sbt and java are on your path
 * set SBT_OPTS=-Xdebug -Xrunjdwp:transport=dt_socket,server=y,suspend=n,address=5005 (if you want to debug in Intelij)
-* Once sbt console, type run
+* Once in the sbt console, type run
 * Navigate to localhost:9000 in a browser or using postman (this will compile using Play so might take a while)

 ## Using BrightTalkBank API